Does Google Index JavaScript? Impact of JavaScript Rendering

 Either way, the key takeaway is this:

-In order to evaluate how Google are analysing pages on your website, you must crawl and render pages using a Chromium based crawler.
+In order to evaluate how Google are analyzing pages on your website, you must crawl and render pages using a Chromium based crawler.

 Why is using a Chromium based crawler important?